nnovitsky/ece458/DEPLOYMENT.md

 ```
 (venv) python3 manage.py collectstatic
 ```
-Test out your project by typing
+Test out your project by typing this in the backend folder:
 ```
 (venv) python3 manage.py runserver 0.0.0.0:8000
 ```